dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 * By default, property name matching is case-sensitive.
 You can [specify case-insensitivity](system-text-json-character-casing.md).
 * If the JSON contains a value for a read-only property, the value is ignored and no exception is thrown.
 * Non-public constructors are ignored by the serializer.
-* Deserialization to immutable objects or read-only properties is supported.
+* Deserialization to immutable objects or properties that don't have public `set` accessors is supported.
 See [Immutable types and Records](system-text-json-immutability.md).
 * By default, enums are supported as numbers.
 You can [serialize enum names as strings](system-text-json-customize-properties.md#enums-as-strings).
 * By default, fields are ignored.
 You can [include fields](#include-fields).
 * By default, comments or trailing commas in the JSON throw exceptions.
 You can [allow comments and trailing commas](system-text-json-invalid-json.md).